Insured-Retirement-Institute/Producer-Training/README.md

-# IRI
+# Insured Retirement Institute
-Insured Retirement Institute Sandbox (not for official use)
+Sandbox (not for official use)